viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\bd_axi_dma_ip.png" width="300">

 The "magic" of the AXI DMA is that it gets data from the slave [AXI-Stream](https://docs.amd.com/r/en-US/ug1399-vitis-hls/How-AXI4-Stream-Works) interface S_AXIX_S2MM and sends them via the master AXI interface M_AXI_S2MM to a memory address.
-If the M_AXI_S2MM is properly connected (as I will show later in this tutorial), the data are loaded directly into the RAM without Zynq-7000 ARM cores being involved.
+If the M_AXI_S2MM is properly connected (as I will show later in this tutorial), the data are loaded directly into the RAM without Zynq-7000 ARM core being involved.
 (The S_AXI_LITE interface is used to control the AXI DMA by functions from [xaxidma.h](https://xilinx.github.io/embeddedsw.github.io/axidma/doc/html/api/xaxidma_8h.html).)

-In essence, you call something like `XAxiDma_SimpleTransfer( &AxiDmaInstance, (UINTPTR)DataBuffer, DATA_SIZE, XAXIDMA_DEVICE_TO_DMA );` in the PS code and wait till the data appears in the `DataBuffer` (I will explain all the details in a later chapter).
+In essence, you call something like `XAxiDma_SimpleTransfer( &AxiDmaInstance, (UINTPTR)DataBuffer, DATA_SIZE, XAXIDMA_DEVICE_TO_DMA );` in the PS code and wait till the data appears in the `DataBuffer` (I will explain all the details in the [later chapter](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#using-the-dma)).

 The maximum amount of data that AXI DMA can move in a single transfer is 64 MB (exactly 0x3FFFFFF bytes).
 This is because the AXI DMA register to store buffer length can be, at most, 26 bits wide.
 In our case, we will be transferring 16-bit values, i.e., we can transfer at most 33,554,431 samples in one go.
 That should be more than enough.
 We could record up to 33.6 seconds of the input signal with the XADC running at 1 Msps.